CoinCheung/BPNeuralNetwork/README.md

-# NN
+# BP Neural Network

-Neural Network written by C
+This is a Backpropagation Neural Network written with C++11.